Power Forward Performance in Semimartingale Markets with Stochastic Integrated Factors: Introduction

 \section{Introduction}

 The classical approach to expected utility maximization, pioneered by \cite{Merton}, is to fix a planning horizon, and specify a utility function to measure the investment performance at the end of the horizon.
 Despite Merton's portfolio problems admitting analytically tractable solutions with direct economic interpretations, they fail to capture several behavioral features of investor's decision making.
-Importantly, the chosen utility function is static, and the investor's risk preferences thus specified once for all future times.
-Hence, changes in the investor's risk attitude, caused, for example, by the dynamics of the market environment, cannot be accounted for.
+Importantly, the chosen utility function is static, and the investor's risk preferences are specified once for all future times.

-In many situations, such as when planning for retirement or for a major purchase, the investor may want to revise her plan based on realized events.
 To overcome these limitations, a novel approach to portfolio selection was introduced by \cite{MusiZari08}.
 This approach does not require the investor to fix her risk preferences beforehand, but rather gives her the flexibility to dynamically adapt them.
 Concretely, as opposed to fixing a market model and a terminal utility, the investor starts with an initial investment performance measure, and then updates it over time as the factors driving the market dynamics evolve.
 The evolution of this forward investment performance process, or FIPP, is driven by a forward-in-time version of the dynamic programming principle, designed to guarantee time consistency.
 In financial terms, this means that the investor updates her risk preferences so that her past investment choices, viewed from the perspective of her current risk preferences, are still optimal.
-Throughout the paper, we will also refer to this process as a forward performance process, or simply a forward process.
+Throughout the paper, we will also refer to this process as a forward performance process, or simply as a forward process.

+{The forward utility framework allows capturing risk preferences which evolve over time and which are sensitive to changes in investor's wealth.
+The study of \cite{StrubZhou2020} shows that the curvature of the Arrow--Pratt risk-tolerance measure determines how risk preferences change with passage of time.
+Their theoretical findings imply that investors become more risk-tolerant as they grow older. \cite{StrubZhou2020} additionally show that risk preferences are constant with respect to time if and only if the initial utility function of a forward utility pair exhibits constant relative risk aversion.
+It thus follows that the class of power forward preferences considered in this paper possesses a risk-tolerance measure which is invariant over time.
+Nevertheless, these preferences are still allowed to depend on the investor's wealth.}